 Interestingly, Dainzú’s Ball Court dates from around 800 AD, well into the city’s decline.
 As the ball player reliefs found at the site predate it, there was supposedly an older court at a different location.
 For whatever reason, many Mesoamerican cities felt the need to build multiple courts.

-Other landmarks to look out for include Tomb 7, which features a jaguar face carved into the lintel, while its paws wrap around either side.
+Other landmarks to look out for include Tomb 7 (not to be confused with the famous Tomb 7 of Monte Albán), which features a jaguar face carved into the lintel, while its paws wrap around either side.
 The tomb, discovered already looted, was likely built sometime between 200-600 AD.

 Another important structure is the Yellow Temple, recognizable for its color and its pair of columns.